• Skip to primary navigation

 • To make dairy-free: use a vegan butter.

-• If you don't have lavender you can simply omit it from the recipe to turn these into lemon cookies with lemon glaze.
+• If you don't have lavender you can omit it from the recipe to turn these into lemon cookies with lemon glaze.

 • For a stronger lavender flavour: add an extra teaspoon of lavender flowers.